okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleapp-oie-redirectauth/main/index.md

     > **Note:** Be sure to copy the code from the email and paste it into the Sign-In Widget.
 This allows you to manually verify the email address rather than using the **Verify Email Address** button.

 6. After you complete the setup, click **Finish**.
-You’re redirected to the app's welcome page.
+You're redirected to the app's welcome page.
 7. Click <StackSnippet snippet="tryenrollout" inline /> to sign out of the <StackSnippet snippet="applang" inline /> app.

 ## Enable self-service password-optional enrollment